EasyScale: Accuracy-consistent Elastic Training for Deep Learning: Abstract

 \section{Abstract}

-\textit{Distributed synchronized GPU training is commonly used for deep learning.
-The resource constraint of using fixed GPUs makes large-scale deep learning training jobs suffer, and also lowers the cluster utilization.
-However, incorporating resource elasticity often introduces non-determinism in model accuracy, which is mainly due to the lack of capability to isolate the model training procedure from hardware resources. }

-\textit{We introduce \oursys{}, an elastic framework that scales distributed training on heterogeneous GPUs while producing deterministic deep learning models. \oursys{} follows the data-parallel training flow strictly, traces the accuracy-relevant factors carefully, utilizes the deep learning characteristics for context switching efficiently, thus achieving elastic accuracy-consistent model training.
-To saturate the computation capability of heterogeneous GPUs, \oursys{} dynamically assigns workers based on our intra-job and inter-job scheduling policies, minimizing GPU idle time and maximizing aggregated job throughput accordingly.
-Deployed in an online serving cluster of \ourcompany{}, \oursys{} powers elastic deep learning training jobs to utilize free GPUs opportunistically, improving the overall cluster utilization by 62.1\% without violating SLA. }
+Distributed synchronized GPU training is commonly used for deep learning.
+The resource constraint of using a fixed number of GPUs makes large-scale training jobs suffer from long queuing time for resource allocation, and lowers the cluster utilization.
+Adapting to resource elasticity can alleviate this but often introduces inconsistent model accuracy, due to lacking of capability to decouple model training procedure from resource allocation.
+We propose EasyScale, an elastic training system that achieves consistent model accuracy under resource elasticity for both homogeneous and heterogeneous GPUs.
+EasyScale preserves the data-parallel training behaviors strictly, traces the consistency-relevant factors carefully, utilizes the deep learning characteristics for EasyScaleThread abstraction and fast context-switching.
+To utilize heterogeneous cluster, EasyScale dynamically assigns workers based on the intra-/inter-job schedulers, minimizing load imbalance and maximizing aggregated job throughput.
+Deployed in an online serving cluster, EasyScale powers the training jobs to utilize idle GPUs opportunistically, improving overall cluster utilization by 62.1\%.